-Violent spasms of pain, muscular contraction and twitching of the limbs, which become increasingly violent.
-The legs become rigid, the head thrown back, teeth clenched, and eyes staring, with great difficulty in breathing during the spasm.
+Violent spasms of pain, muscular contraction, and twitching of the limbs, which become increasingly violent.
+The legs become rigid, the head was thrown back, teeth clenched, and eyes staring, with great difficulty in breathing during the spasm.

 Strychnine is the most usual poison as it is readily available.
 Dog owners should try to take precautions to lessen the risk to their pets.